 5. Software and Hosting

-The CoCs have chosen to implement a single software product to serve as the sole HMIS software application, in this case All Partner Agencies agree to use the product as configured for the CoCs.
+The CoCs have chosen to implement a single software product to serve as the sole HMIS software application in Vermont, in this case WellSky Community Services.
+All Partner Agencies agree to use the product as configured for the CoCs.

-6. Compliance with Standards
+6. Compliance with HMIS Standards

-The HMIS is operated in compliance with the HMIS Data and Technical Standards and any other applicable laws. that HUD will release revised HMIS Standards periodicallyparties agree to make changes to this Governance Charter, the HMIS Policies and Procedures, and other HMIS operational documents, to comply with the revised standards within the HUD-specified timeframe for such changes.
+The HMIS is operated in compliance with the HMIS Data and Technical Standards and any other applicable laws.
+It is expected that HUD will release revised HMIS Standards periodically, and as such all parties agree to make changes to this Governance Charter, the HMIS Policies and Procedures, and other HMIS operational documents, to comply with the revised standards within the HUD-specified timeframe for such changes.

 7. Operational Policies and Agreements

-The HMIS operates within the framework of agreements, policies, and procedures that have been developed and approved over time by the HMIS Lead Agency and the CoCs through the HMIS .
+The HMIS operates within the framework of agreements, policies, and procedures that have been developed and approved over time by the HMIS Lead Agency and the CoCs through the HMIS Advisory Committee.
 These agreements, policies and procedures include but are not limited to the Policies and Procedures Manual, Privacy Policies and the Consumer Notice, Partner Agency Agreements, and User Agreements.
-All operational agreements and policies and procedures are reviewed annually by the HMIS Lead Agency, the HMIS , and the CoCs to comply with the HMIS Standards or otherwise improve HMIS operations.
+All operational agreements and policies and procedures are reviewed annually by the HMIS Lead Agency, the HMIS Advisory Committee, and the CoCs to comply with the HMIS Standards or otherwise improve HMIS operations.

 8. Data Ownership

 The data entered into the HMIS is owned by the Partner Agency responsible for entering the client-level information.
 The HMIS Lead Agency and Partner Agencies are jointly responsible for ensuring that HMIS data processing capabilities, including the collection, maintenance, use, disclosure, transmission and destruction of data, comply with the HMIS privacy, security and confidentiality policies and procedures.
-The Partner Agencies have the final authority to approve or disapprove the use of the data that is contained in the HMIS.
+The Partner Agencies have the final authority to approve, disapprove, or limit how the data collected and stored in the HMIS is shared outside the system.
+Within the HMIS the Lead Agency cannot modify settings to allow Partner Agencies to view data outside of their own data without explicit written authorization from the involved Partner Agencies.

 D. Specific Responsibilities of the Parties

-1. Balance of State Continuum of Care and Burlington/Chittenden Continuum of Care
+1. Balance of State Continuum of Care and Burlington/Chittenden Continuum of Care (CoCs)

-esponsible for oversight, project direction, formalizing policy setting, and guidance for the HMIS project.
+The CoCs are responsible for oversight, project direction, formalizing policy setting, and guidance for the HMIS project.
 It is the responsibility of the CoCs to:

 Designate the HMIS Lead Agency, the software to be used for HMIS, and approve any changes to the HMIS Lead Agency or software.

-Request revision to any HMIS operational agreement, policy or procedure developed by the HMIS Lead Agency, and approved by the HMIS .
+Request revision to any HMIS operational agreement, policy or procedure developed by the HMIS Lead Agency, and approved by the HMIS Advisory Committee.

 Conduct outreach to homeless assistance agencies not using HMIS and encourage these agencies and other mainstream programs serving homeless people to participate in HMIS.